flix/book/src/mutable-data.md

 destructive updates to mutable data.
 Notably, in Flix, all mutable memory _must_ belong to a region.

-Flix has two types of mutable data types:
+Flix has two types of "primitive" mutable data:

 - [References](./references.md)
 - [Arrays](./arrays.md)